-- The designation of the district meets the eligibility requirements for listing on both the California Register of Historical Places and as a San Francisco Article 11 Conservation District. - The proposed district contains 19 Significant or Contributory Buildings which possesses substantial overall architectural, aesthetic or historic qualities justifying additional controls to protect and promote those qualities as required in Planning Code Section 1103. - The district is a rare remaining enclave of small to mid-scale residential, commercial and industrial buildings. - The district encompasses a cohesive concentration of reinforced concrete and brick masonry buildings featuring Classical Revival style design influences.
+- The designation of the district meets the eligibility requirements for listing on both the California Register of Historical Places and as a San Francisco Article 11 Conservation District. - The proposed district contains nineteen (19) Significant or Contributory Buildings which possesses substantial overall architectural, aesthetic or historic qualities justifying additional controls to protect and promote those qualities as required in Planning Code Section 1103. - The district is a rare remaining enclave of small to mid-scale residential hotels, commercial and industrial buildings dating to the post-1906 earthquake and fire reconstruction period which reflect SoMa's role as the center of industrial production in San Francisco. - The district encompasses a cohesive concentration of reinforced concrete and brick masonry buildings featuring Classical Revival style design influences.